guyo13/free-macro-tracker/README.md

 # free-macro-tracker
-Web based opensource application for tracking your diet
+Free and web-based App for tracking your meals

 App is in development.
-Once complete this app will be the free and open source version of apps like MyFitnessPal,Cronometer,etc...
+This app is the free and open source version of apps like MyFitnessPal,Cronometer,etc...

 Features:

 - Runs in any modern browser
-- Lightweight and built on JQuery and Bootstrap CSS
 - Tracks and displays Calories and Macro-nutrients progress
+- Calculate BMR, TDEE and goal Calories based on personal profile
+- Saves your data on Browser
+- No internet connection required
 - User defined meals, foods and nutrients
 - User defined Macro-Split
 - User defined Recipes
 - User defined measurement units
 - Generate Reports
-- Export to/Import from JSON file
-- Calculate BMR, TDEE and goal Calories based on personal profile
-- Saves your data on Browser
+- Own your data - Export and Import
-- No internet connection required
+- Lightweight and built on JQuery and Bootstrap CSS

 For any details you are welcome to contact me via GitHub or send me a message at blog.guyor.net